eclipse-theia/theia-cloud/java/service/org.eclipse.theia.cloud.service/README.md

 Unit tests use the Quarkus test infrastructure.

-All tests can be run in Eclipse via launch config [TheiaCloud Service Tests](./TheiaCloud Service Tests.launch).

 When running tests from an IDE, the following VM argument might need to be set to enable logging during tests (this is pre-configured in the launch config):

 ```bash